aderant-handshake/HSFramework-Public/README.md

 ![tabstrip](https://raw.githubusercontent.com/smchargue/HSFramework/main/src/images/tabstrip-view1.jpg)

 ### HS Layouts
 The is framework provides a number of layout pre-defined layout options.
 They are built using CSS Display Grids.
-The Bootstrap Reponsive Grid Framework is not included in this build, and every effort has been made with these layout to mitigate that.
+The Bootstrap Responsive Grid Framework is not included in this build, and every effort has been made with these layout to mitigate that.

 All layouts are responsive, in that on mobile devices that will appear as stacked elements.

-CSS Grids are the most straighforward way to construct page layouts, if you have a complex custom use case it is not difficult to build that in the skin with approriate CSS.  [this is an excellent resource](https://css-tricks.com/snippets/css/complete-guide-grid/) if you are just starting with CSS grid.
+CSS Grids are the most straight forward way to construct page layouts, if you have a complex custom use case it is not difficult to build that in the skin with appropriate CSS.  [this is an excellent resource](https://css-tricks.com/snippets/css/complete-guide-grid/) if you are just starting with CSS grid.

 ## Bootstrap
 This framework is built from the **@Progress/kendo-bootstrap-theme** npm package.
 It includes many, but not all, bootstrap utilities and modules.
 Modules  were excluded if: